Michael70magdy/HeroKuApp_BookingAPI/README.md

-Booking API Automation with REST Assured.
+*Booking API Automation with REST Assured*.

 This project is a test automation suite for the Booking API using Java, Rest Assured, and TestNG.
 The project automates three key scenarios: token generation, booking creation, and retrieval of booking lists.